Raniac/Schizo_Graph_Net/README.md

 The code in this repository provides the implementation of graph-neural-network-based discriminative analysis of Schizophrenia with brain connectivity network data.

+## Dockerized SGN

+We have dockerized SGN as a service, which can be utilized by [NEURO-LEARN](https://github.com/Raniac/NEURO-LEARN).
+Create a new deep learning task with NEURO-LEARN and see!

 ## Contact

 Should you encouter any problems, please feel free to file an issue or contact leibingye@outlook.com.